 A great carrier for tandem-wearing, especially for kids who are younger than 4.
 I am very excited about the new accessories and think that they are game-changers because of the way they extend the use of the carrier.

 A must-have for parents of twins or “Irish twins” and the perfect way to get out with babies (and be comfortable too!)

 TwinGo generously provided us this gear in order to facilitate this review.
 However, as always, the opinions expressed here are completely and honestly our own.
-You can find my full disclosure here.
-If you've found this review helpful, you always appreciate you supporting us (see the top of the right sidebar for directions on how to make a donation for our efforts)!
+If you’ve found this review helpful, you always appreciate you supporting us (see the top of the right sidebar for directions on how to make a donation for our efforts)!
 Thank you!

 © 2015, Tales of a Mountain Mama.
 All rights reserved.
 Republication, in part or entirety, requires a link back to this original post and permission from the author.